-- (1) The decision on disqualification referred to in Article 43 of this Code shall prior to the commencement of the main trial be made by the Panel (Article 24 Paragraph 6), whereas at the main trial it shall be made by the judge or the Panel.
-In the proceeding before the Panel of the Appellate Division the decision on disqualification of the defense attorney shall be made by the Panel competent for ruling in the appellate proceedings. - (2) No appeal shall be permissible against the decision referred to in Paragraph 1 of this Article. - (3) If the defense attorney has been disqualified from the proceedings, he may be ordered to bear the costs generated as a result of the discontinuation of or delay in the proceedings.
+- (1) The decision on disqualification referred to in Article 51 of this Code shall be made prior to the commencement of the main trial by the panel (Article 24 Paragraph 5), whereas at the main trial it shall be made by the judge or the panel.
+In the proceedings before an appellate panel the decision on disqualification of the defense attorney shall be made by the panel competent for ruling in the appellate proceedings. - (2) No appeal shall be allowed against the decision referred to in Paragraph 1 of this Article. - (3) If the defense attorney has been disqualified from the proceedings, he may be ordered to bear the costs incurred as a result of the discontinuation of or delay in the proceedings.